 Sending a body from Ireland for burial or cremation abroad

-Who can I ask for help with repatriation?
+Who can help with repatriation?

 - A funeral director in Ireland can help you deal with the formalities and can make the necessary arrangements for repatriation.
 (See ‘How is a body prepared for repatriation?’ below.)